Nzalo/IMU_MU9250/README.md

 <!--A list of all system requirements and required third-party components.-->
 In order to successfully run this code, you will need:

-* 1 Arduino Uno board (for other boards you will need to check the assigned ports)
+* 1 Arduino Uno board (for other boards you will need to check the assigned ports).
 * 1 Invensense MU6050 or any breakout board including it.
 * 1 USB cable and some wires for connecting the IMU, the Arduino board and the computer.
-* Arduino IDE
+* Arduino IDE.
-* Processing IDE
+* Processing IDE.

 ## Installation & Configuration
 <!--Step-by-step instructions, with proper punctuation, on how to install and configure the project.-->